All Products

 Best practices

-• Cross-account type selection: Choose a suitable cross-account configuration method based on your enterprise's account structure.
-For multi-account scenarios that are not in a resource directory or for cross-enterprise collaboration, configure cross-account backup based on RAM role assumption.
-For enterprise multi-account architectures that are already in a resource directory, configure cross-account backup based on the resource directory for unified control and permission management.
+• Cross-account type selection: Choose a suitable cross-account configuration method based on your enterprise account architecture.
+For multi-account scenarios that are not in a Resource Directory or for cross-enterprise collaboration, we recommend that you configure cross-account backup by using RAM role assumption.
+For enterprise multi-account architectures that are in a Resource Directory, we recommend that you configure cross-account backup by using Resource Directory to facilitate unified control and permission management.

-• Least privilege configuration: Use the AliyunHBRRolePolicy system policy instead of AdministratorAccess to avoid security risks from excessive permissions.
-Grant only the minimum set of permissions required for backup and restore operations.
-Regularly review the cross-account backup permission configuration and promptly revoke any cross-account access permissions that are no longer needed.
+• Least privilege configuration: Use the AliyunHBRRolePolicy system policy instead of AdministratorAccess to prevent security risks from excessive permissions.
+Grant only the minimum permissions that are required for backup and restore operations.
+We recommend that you periodically review cross-account backup permissions and promptly revoke permissions that are no longer needed.

-• Region planning: Add cross-account configurations based on the region where the resources to be backed up are located to ensure backup performance and data transfer efficiency.
-Prioritize configuring cross-account backup capabilities in regions with a high concentration of resources.
+• Region planning: Add cross-account configurations based on the regions where the resources to be backed up are located to ensure backup performance and data transmission efficiency.
+Prioritize configuring cross-account backup in regions with a high concentration of resources.

 • Cost control: The cross-account backup feature is free of charge.
 For more information about other fees, see Billing.
 Plan your backup policies and retention periods to control storage costs.